YinHK-gameDev/unity-learn/camera & render pipelines/README.md

 ## Camera

-Cameras are the devices that capture and display the world to the player
+Cameras are the devices that **capture and display the world** to the player, the scene capture in the camera will display in the Game.

 ### View Frustum
 The word frustum refers to a solid shape that looks like a pyramid with the top cut off parallel to the base.
 This is the shape of the region that can be seen and rendered by a perspective camera.